-Guided by the Emergency Medicine Research Division Chairperson Dr. Rebecca Roberts, Stroger continues in our fifth year as a “Center for Excellence” for city wide emergency preparedness planning and implementation.
+Guided by the Emergency Medicine Research Division Chairperson Dr. Rebecca Roberts, Stroger continues as a “Center for Excellence” for city wide emergency preparedness planning and implementation.

 Research Division Goals for All Residents and Faculty

 - Pursue scholarly activities that directly and specifically benefit our patients, hospital, specialty and residents.

 - Collaborate with other disciplines, hospitals, and public health agencies to produce useful and broadly applicable research.

 - Develop areas of expertise within our department.

 - Educate in critical literature review, incorporating new research into clinical practice, and advanced decision-making.

 - Provide a support framework for the participation in basic and advanced research techniques, paper and grant writing.

 - Developed original software for disaster logistics management.